Are Your Customers Opening Your E-Invoices?|Ensuring e-invoice opens |DocuSend

 DocuSend

-Are Your Customers Opening Your Invoices?
+Are Your Customers Opening Your E-Invoices?

 Email is sort of like leaving a note on someone's desk.
 But what if somebody comes along and dumps a pile of papers on top of your note?